studywebAI/cautie/src/PROGRESS.md

   - AI Suggestions
   - Quick Access
   - Progress Chart (Statistics)
+  - **Session Recap Card**: A new card to display real-time analytics from the last quiz session.

 ## 🏫 Teacher Dashboard
 - [x] Implemented the initial layout for the Teacher Dashboard.